Why GPU Quotas Kill Creators Before Content Flows

 - 3 PASS: Moderate evidence.
 Encoding is likely causal but consider confounders.
 Validate with natural experiment (e.g., GPU outage) before major investment.

-- ≤2 PASS: Weak or no evidence.
+- 2 or fewer PASS: Weak or no evidence.
 Encoding is proxy for other issues (monetization, discovery, content quality).
 Fix root causes BEFORE investing $38K/month in encoding infrastructure.

 The constraint: AWS defaults to 8 GPU instances per region.
 How many do we actually need?
 That depends on upload volume, encoding speed, and peak patterns - all derived in the sections that follow.